qbead/qbeadWebsite/content/book/lightandcolor.md

 ---

 ::: intro-box
-In this lesson, we'll talk more about the properties of light and how these lead to the colors that we see.
+The physical properties of light are important for our understanding of color.
+Here we will introduce how physcists think about light and what properties define it.
+Most importantly, we will see how these properties relate to the color we see.
 :::

 ::: warning :